tintinthong/efficient-programmer/list.md

 ## RShiny Psychology App
 - [ ] get bargraph to be stacking upwards
-- [ ] draw data from googlesheets and randomise
-- [ ] do login for new person
-- [ ] post data to google sheets
-- [ ] adjust number of score such that aligned with word
 - [ ] position ui so that different screen size

 ## Experience Platform